Posts Tagged ‘certification’

 A service dog assists just its owner with their disability, while a therapy dog is expected to interact with other people and provide them with therapeutic support.
 Service dog owners generally do not want members of the public interfering with their dogs while they are on duty.

-Service dogs have special rights under the Americans with Disabilities Act and are allowed to go public areas such as grocery stores, restaurants, libraries, entertainment venues and hotels.
+Service dogs have special rights under the Americans with Disabilities Act and are allowed to go to public areas such as grocery stores, restaurants, libraries, entertainment venues, and hotels.
 A service dog is trained to perform specific tasks to assist its owner with a disability.
 For example, a service dog can be its owner’s eyes or ears, pick up dropped items, retrieve medications, “call” emergency services and even alert the owner to a drop in blood sugar or of an oncoming seizure.

 Service dogs help many disabled individuals live a normal independent life that may not otherwise be possible.
 Therapy dogs are not considered service dogs under the ADA.
 Service dogs have the right to accompany their owners in public venues, housing and flights, but therapy dogs do not have that same right.
-A therapy dog is intended to work for others, and must be invited to places such as schools and hospitals to work with the individuals there.
+A therapy dog is intended to work for others and must be invited to places such as schools and hospitals to work with the individuals there.
 You can learn more about service dog laws here.How Do I Register My Therapy Dog?

 If you’re interested in owning a therapy dog and providing services for individuals and organizations, the most critical step is properly training your dog.
 As previously discussed, a therapy dog has to be thoroughly trained to calmly and confidently deal with strangers in a range of potentially busy environments.